Tight bounds of quantum speed limit for noisy dynamics via maximum rotation angles: Introduction

-The metric can be used to obtain a saturable bound for QSL: for a dynamics $K_t(\rho)=\sum_iF_i(t)\rho F_i^\dagger(t)$, suppose it takes $t$ units of time for the dynamics to rotate a state, possibly entangled with an ancillary system, with an angle $\theta$.
-Then $\theta= \arccos F_B[\rho_{SA}, K_t\otimes I_A(\rho_{SA})]\leq d(I, K_t)$, a lower bound on the minimum time can then be obtained by this inequality where the equality can be saturated when $\rho_{SA}$ takes the optimal input state.
-When $\rho_{SA}$ is restricted to separable states, the maximal rotation speed is reduced to the case without ancillary system, which is in general slower. $d(I, K_t)$ thus provides a limit on the maximal angle that a given dynamics can generate on any state at time $t$.
+The metric can be used to obtain a saturable bound for QSL.
+More precisely, for the dynamics $K_t(\rho)=\sum_iF_i(t)\rho F_i^\dagger(t)$, suppose that it takes $t$ units of time for the dynamics to rotate a state, possibly entangled with an ancillary system, with an angle $\theta$.
+Then $\theta= \arccos F_B[\rho_{SA}, K_t\otimes I_A(\rho_{SA})]\leq d(I, K_t)$, and thus a lower bound on the minimum time can be obtained by this inequality where the equality can be saturated when $\rho_{SA}$ takes the optimal input state.
+When $\rho_{SA}$ is restricted to separable states, the maximal rotation speed is reduced to the case without an ancillary system, which is in general slower. $d(I, K_t)$ thus provides a limit on the maximum angle that the given dynamics can generate on any state at the time $t$.